HeikoKramer/webDev/README.md

 ## Own projects
 ### heikokraemer.de
 **Project folder:** [neofetch_style_website](https://github.com/HeikoKramer/webDev/tree/main/own_projects/neofetch_style_website) <br>
 **Description:** My own website – it's basically a static website in the optical style of the [neofetch](https://github.com/dylanaraps/neofetch) command line application.
-The website offers a color-scheme choice, is somewhat responsive and has some JS pop-up windows from the [WinBox.js](https://nextapps-de.github.io/winbox/) library integrated, which I did not touch except for the styling.
+The website offers a color-scheme choice (saved in local storage), is somewhat responsive and has some JS pop-up windows from the [WinBox.js](https://nextapps-de.github.io/winbox/) library integrated, which I did not touch except for the styling.
 The inspiration for that project came from the [Terminal Style Landing Page](https://youtu.be/jQCk2yo10YY) video on the Traversy Media YouTube channel. <br>

 ![heiko-kraemer_de](/images/heiko-kraemer_de.gif)